h5law/h5law.github.io/posts/numb.md

 like a stranger left behind.

-“Self medicating; I just want to be numb”
+“I just want to be numb”

 The words fall heavy,